This brief essay is about thinking differently about Olives as well as the Mount of Olives - its history, and other things, too.

 12: Kiss the Son, lest He be angry, and you perish from the way, when His wrath is kindled but a little.
 Blessed are all they that put their trust in Him.

-From this Mount of Olives study, we can, in mind's eye, reach back in time to see a temple once destroyed (currently occupied by a mosque)... on the sacred site hardly more than 1/4 mile away.
+From this Mount of Olives study, we can, in mind's eye, reach back in time 3,000 years to see a temple destroyed and reconstructed (currently occupied by a mosque)... on the sacred site hardly more than 1/4 mile away.
 With the Temple Mount dimension of: 1600 feet in length, 900 feet in width, and approximately 9 stories high... the ancient site is one of the largest building structures in the world today.
 Archaeology confirms its old foundation hasn't moved... especially the stone 40-feet in length weighing 600 tons.

 In this study, we see before us Mount Moriah where Abraham, the father of faith... when he was 100 years old... four millenia ago, the "father of many nations" willingly offered up his only son confidently trusting that God would somehow provide a Lamb.